- Dunes 101 Video Series

 Do you close the beach when high waves are present or E. coli levels are high?

-No. The national lakeshore does not close its beach regardless of water conditions.
+No. The national park does not close its beach regardless of water conditions.
 Risks are inherent in all natural areas.
 During summer months, lifeguards are stationed at West Beach.
 Lifeguards are not present at other locations of the beach.

 Call 219-926-7561 followed by prompt #2 for information regarding E. coli levels.